rhine-team/RHINE-Prototype/offlineAuth/README.md

 The RHINE offline authentication protocol makes use of four components: Aggregators, Loggers, a Certificate Authority and a Zone Manager.
 The latter provides functionality to zones to request a delegation as well as for parents to run a parent server allowing its children to be delegated to.
-Loggers log certificates by using Google's Certificate Transperancy as a backend, they also serve data related to RHINE's Delegation Transperancy, for which the Aggregators are responsible for. gRpc is used to connect all running components and data is marshalled using CBOR.
+Loggers log certificates by using Google's Certificate Transperancy as a backend, they also serve data related to RHINE's Delegation Transperancy, for which the Aggregators are responsible for. gRPC is used to connect all running components and data is marshalled for the gRPC calls using CBOR.

 ## How to conduct a test run